masterex1000/raylib-cmake-template/README.md

 This can be safely removed.
 It is just a small library I threw together that makes dealing with rectangle transformations a bit easier, and have ended up using it over and over again in most of my projects with little to no modification.
-Its especially usefull if you're building something with raygui.
+Its especially useful if you're building something with raygui.

 ## First Time Setup